Sharon White: Become A Self-Confident Leader for Your Horse

 “As the rider who is a student, you want to be learning with someone who makes you feel like you can do this, whatever the challenge of the moment is,” says Sharon White.
 The teaching/training program at her Last Frontier Farm in Summit Point, West Virginia, is just such a source of encouragement and confidence.
 Her students’ appreciation is obvious to anyone who has ever experienced the wave of cheers from orange-clad supporters who follow Sharon around the cross-country course.

 Sharon’s career has been shaped by some of the greats in equestrian sport.
 Early on, she rode with eventing legends Bruce Davidson and Torrance Watkins.
 A consistent influence has been international star Jim Wofford, who continues to be a sounding board for her riding and her overall career.
 “She is an unusual package,” Jim says.
 “She’s a super rider and horsewoman and a wonderful instructor.
 Unlike many elite riders, she tells her students what they need to do to get better—not what Sharon would do.”
-FEI ‘O’ judge and Grand Prix dressage rider Linda Zang comes to coach at Sharon’s farm regularly, and Sharon also rides under the eye of hunter/jumper guru George Morris for input on her stadium jumping.
+FEI ‘O’ judge and Grand Prix dressage rider Linda Zang comes to coach at Sharon’s farm regularly.

 This article originally appeared in the May 2015 issue of Practical Horseman.